Agios Grigorios Palamas Cathedral is an eclectic building with, neo-roman, neoclassical and traditional local Byzantine elements.

 What I can't see

-The monk Gregorios Palamas came from an aristocratic family and was an opponent of Platonic and Aristotelian philosophy.
+The monk Grigorios Palamas came from an aristocratic family and was an opponent of Platonic and Aristotelian philosophy.
 In medieval times, the Zealots dominated for about five years (1345-1349) and established the first people’s republic in Europe confiscating property of the aristocracy.
-When eventually hesychast and mystical ideas of Gregorios Palamas prevailed against those of the Zealots, philosophy along with the struggles for social justice was buried forever; he became a bishop (and later a saint) although he was never accepted by the leaders of the Zealots.
-Interestingly, even today, rarely believers from lower economic and social classes will light a candle here.
-In contrast to the elite of the city, who usually prefer this church for their religious activities.
+When eventually hesychast and mystical ideas of Grigorios Palamas prevailed against those of the Zealots, philosophy along with the struggles for social justice was buried forever; he became a bishop (and later a saint) although he was never accepted by the leaders of the Zealots.
+Interestingly, even today, rarely believers from lower economic and social classes will light a candle here, in contrast to the elite of the city, who usually prefer this church for their religious activities.
 The staunchly conservative spirit of Palamas remains to this day.
-The current bishop often expresses extreme opinions, particularly about rights of the LGBTQ community.
+The current bishop often expresses extreme opinions, particularly about rights of the LGBTQI community.

-- Address: 6 Aghias Sophias & Mitropoleos St.
+- Address: 6 Agias Sophias & Mitropoleos St.

 - Website: http://www.imth.gr/